analyst-one/oikaze/src/tutorial.md

 ### 1. Introduction to Oikaze

 Oikaze is a lightweight and versatile solution for managing design tokens in SCSS.
-Unlike other utility-first frameworks, Oikaze focuses on providing mixins that allow you to generate and retrieve CSS custom propteries based on your design tokens.
+Unlike other utility-first frameworks, Oikaze focuses on providing functions and mixins that allow you to generate and retrieve CSS custom properties based on your design tokens.
 It leverages SCSS and CSS variables, making it highly adaptable to any project and design system.

 With Oikaze, you can enjoy the following benefits: